rabbitmq/rabbitmq-website/site/plugins.md

         Shows <a href="/shovel.html">Shovel</a> status in the management API and UI.
         Only of use when using <code>rabbitmq_shovel</code> in conjunction with <code>rabbitmq_management</code>.
 In a
-        heterogenous cluster this should be installed on the same nodes as <a href="">RabbitMQ management plugin</a>.
+        heterogeneous cluster this should be installed on the same nodes as <a href="">RabbitMQ management plugin</a>.
       </td>
     </tr>